sam2829/strongest-avenger-react/README.md

 #### Site Goals

 - To provide the user with the ability to register an account.
-- To stop user from making posts, comments, likes and following others wihtout registering an account.
+- To stop user from making posts, comments, likes and following others without registering an account.
 - To provide users with posts from many different people and characters.
 - To provide users to interact with others.

 #### First Time Visitor Goals

 - To provide the user the ability to register an account.
-- To stop user from making posts, comments, likes and following others wihtout registering an account.
+- To stop user from making posts, comments, likes and following others without registering an account.
 - Allow the user to see many posts from different people of their favourite character.
 - See comments from other users on posts.
 - Once registered and account and signed in, user can make their own posts, comment on other posts, update their own profile, like posts, follow other users and report any issues on a post.